 Wholesales represent a great opportunity for investors to acquire deals at a good price.
 However, wholesales aren’t found as easily as their traditional counterparts.
 Instead of simply searching the MLS, investors may want to try some of the following methods if they hope to find wholesale homes:

 Private Sellers (MLS)

 These are properties owned by sellers who have signed a listing agreement with a real estate agent.
-Though these are often the easiest (and most profitable) forms of listed wholesale properties you can find, it’s imperative you sift through plenty of listings to find the right property for your investing needs.
+Though these are often the easiest (and most profitable) forms of listed wholesale properties you can find, you must sift through plenty of listings to find the right property for your investing needs.

-Your goal is to find undervalued, or “distressed” properties on the MLS.
-Not every listing on the MLS is distressed, or even a bargain.
+Your goal is to find undervalued or “distressed” properties on the MLS.
+Not every listing on the MLS is distressed or even a bargain.
 Be aware because these properties have a real estate agent attached, the actual wholesaling process can be challenging and may require more hoops to jump through than you might expect.

-But with the right property, and a motivated seller, private sellers on the MLS can still be a good source of wholesale leads.
+But with the right property and a motivated seller, private sellers on the MLS can still be a good source of wholesale leads.

 This is another form of listed wholesale properties.
 But unlike a private seller property, pre-foreclosures (or short sale) properties require the approval of the bank to complete the transaction.

 And though one might think the bank would be sufficiently motivated to complete the sale, this isn’t always the case.
 Many banks restrict buyers from reselling or assigning a short sale property within a specified period (usually longer than any real estate investor would be interested in).